A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Square-free braided sets satisfying the minimality condition

 \emph{The inner group}, Inn(X) of a rack $X$ is the subgroup of $\Sym(X)$ generated by all permutations $\Lcal_x, x \in X$.
 A rack $(X,r)$ is \emph{faithful} if the map $X \longrightarrow$ Inn(X), $x \longmapsto \Lcal_x$ is injective.
 In fact, $X$ is indecomposable if and only if Inn(X) acts transitively on $X$.

-\begin{example} Let $n$ be a positive integer.
+\begin{example} (Dihedral quandles) Let $n$ be a positive integer.
 Over the ring $\mathbb{Z}/n\mathbb{Z}$ of integers mod $n$ define $x\la y=2x-y$.
 This is a quandle known as \emph{the dihedral quandle} of order $n$.
-This ia an Alexander quandle, see for example \cite{Nel03}.
+This is an Alexander quandle, see for example \cite{Nel03}.
 If we assume that n is odd, we can identify the elements of this quandle with the conjugacy class of involutions of $D_n$, the dihedral group of order $2n$.
 Classification of Alexander quandles of prime order $p$ can be found for example in \cite{Nel03}.
 These are particular cases of affine racks.
 Let $X$ be an abelian group and let $g$ be an automorphism of $X$.
 Then $x\la y=(1-g)(x)+g(y)$ is a rack, \emph{an affine rack over $X$.} \end{example} The following results are extracted from \cite{GrHVendramin11}